ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 Because, I still felt like I was **punched in the gut**, when I needed to do something, outside of watching YouTube 😭.

 Would you choose watching YouTube over being punched in the gut?
-I did.
+I sure did.

 ## Trying to follow my passion

 Half a year later, I learned how to to stop figuratively punching myself in the gut.

-Punching worked like this.
-If I wanted to read a book, I'd instead do something I didn't want to do, like reading email.
-Because, **that was productive**.
-And, doing something I didn't want to do, felt like I was punched in the gut.
+Technically, punching worked like this.
+I force myself to do something -> I fell punched in the gut.
+And, I **forced** myself to do **something productive** all the time.
+For example, if I wanted to read a book, I'd instead do something I didn't want to do, like reading email.
+Because, **reading email was productive**, and reading a book wasn't.

 I watched a new video from my favourite YouTuber, and she said that [following passion was